filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/hardhat/index.md

 toc: true
 ---

-Hardhat is an open-source development environment for building and testing smart contracts.
-It is designed to provide developers with a flexible and extensible framework for building, testing, and deploying smart contracts in a reliable and efficient manner.

 While originally created for the Ethereum blockchain, the Filecoin EVM-runtime allows Hardhat to be used to develop and deploy smart contracts on the Filecoin network.

 ## Quickstart